Butakus/ros2-env/README.md

 Use `rosws clean --force` to not be prompted with confirmation.

-* Change directory to the workspace.
+### Change directory to the workspace:

 You can also cd to any directory inside the workspace, with autocompletion.

 ```zsh
 rosws cd foo